nghuyy/hlibs/Readme.md

 ```

-Some permission on new Android to check application feature:
+Some permission on new Android to check application feature and ACRA Debug:
 ```
     <!-- android 11 -->
     <uses-permission android:name="android.permission.QUERY_ALL_PACKAGES" />